Is Paul Selig the Esther Hicks we wanted? The contrast are stark but most break between consistency (Selig) and contradiction (Hicks.)

-Here’s where Esther Hicks as Abraham lost me.
+That’s where Esther Hicks as Abraham lost me.

 Esther takes on death…

 When Esther cracked…

-In the immediate aftermath of the World Trade Center disaster on September 11th, 2001, Esther insisted that all 3,000 lives lost were suicides.
+In the aftermath of the World Trade Center disaster on September 11th, 2001, Esther insisted that all 3,000 lives lost were suicides.

 Forced to think about it, to investigate, I became a hardcore skeptic.